infinum/design-handbook/Resources/Glossary.md

 ## D

-- **Decision maker** - a person, usually from the client team, responsible for making key decisions that move the project forward *#projects #role*
+- **Decision maker** - a person, usually from the client team, responsible for making key decisions that move the project forward. *#projects #role*
 - **Dialog** - [Dialogs](https://material.io/develop/web/components/dialogs) inform users about a task and can contain critical information, require decisions, or involve multiple tasks.
 There are four types of dialogs: Alert, Simple, Confirmation, Full-screen.
 The alert style is the only style supported on iOS. *#design #dev #android*

 ## E

-- **Edge case** - a use case or a situation which can happen rarely, and is often unexpected or overlooked while designing or programming.While designing, you need to make sure you cover all edge cases. *#design #dev #projects #qa*
+- **Edge case** - a use case or a situation which can rarely happen, and is often unexpected or overlooked while designing or programming.
+While designing, you need to make sure you cover all edge cases. *#design #dev #projects #qa*
 - **Em** - a unit of measurement that originates from the world of printed type.
 Using this as a unit in typography, this measurement is equal to the currently specified point size.
 For example, one em in a 16-point typeface is 16 points.
 This unit is the same for all typefaces at a given point size.
 When you see 1.5 em, that would make it 24 pixels.
 Using em and rem units gives us flexibility in our designs, and the ability to scale elements up and down, instead of being stuck with fixed sizes. *#design #typography #web*

 ## F